 Judge Jay C. Gandhi was appointed as a United States Magistrate Judge on April 14, 2010, making history as the first South Asian American federal judge in California.

 Please see below for his judicial profile and his interview with the Association of Business Trial Lawyers.

 Since joining the bench, Judge Gandhi has received a number of accolades for his dedication to public service.
 Most recently, in 2016, Judge Gandhi received the Judicial Trailblazer Award.
 He is also the recipient of the 2015 Benjamin Aranda III Judge of the Year Award, and the 2014 Judicial Excellence and Public Service Award.

 Judge Gandhi is known for his commitment to alternative dispute resolution.
 He is currently the Vice-Chair of the Court’s Alternative Dispute Resolution Committee, which oversees the Central District of California’s ADR program and its mediation panel of over 200 neutrals.
 Judge Gandhi is also a former Co-Chair of the Alternative Dispute Resolution Committee of the American Bar Association’s Litigation Section.

-Judge Gandhi is a prolific speaker and writer.
-Judge Gandhi frequently lectures about best practices in trial advocacy and alternative dispute resolution.
+Judge Gandhi is a frequent speaker and writer.
+Judge Gandhi regularly speaks about best practices in trial advocacy and alternative dispute resolution.
 He also has several publications to his credit, including “The Advantages of Moving First in a Mediation ” and “Leave the Odds to Vegas .”

-Prior to joining Paul Hastings, Judge Gandhi was a law clerk to U.S. District Judge Kenneth M. Hoyt.
-Judge Gandhi graduated Order of the Coif from the University of Southern California Law School.
+Prior to joining Paul Hastings, Judge Gandhi was a law clerk to United States District Judge Kenneth M. Hoyt of the Southern District of Texas, Houston Division.